aaronluch/html-js-calculator/README.md

 ## Overview

-A simple yet web application designed to perform arithmetic operations.
+A simple web application designed to perform arithmetic operations.
 It supports basic calculations like addition, subtraction, multiplication, and division, as well as percentage calculations and dynamic input adjustment.

 ## Features